JohnTerragnoli/ECE281_Lab4/README.md

 This testbench was associated with the ALU file and run.  here are the simulation results.
 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_Lab4/master/alu_SIMULATION.PNG "ALU Simulation Results")

+This simulation was examined to make sure that all of the outcomes were accurate, based on the operation chosen at the time.
+It was concluded that the simulation worked exactly as predicted.
+As a result, the ALU could then be used as a component when creating the entire Datapath later in the lab.

 ##Discussion of Datapath Modifications

 ##Datapath Test and Debug